arkeldi/ACPC-DIscord-Bot/README.md

 - **Coding Practice**: Users can use the bot to give them random coding problems with a specific topic.
 Ex. !problemPractice 1500 dp or !problemPractice 1500 strings
 - **Database Integration**: Manages user data and duel records using SQLite
-- **Exceptional Test Case Handling**: Tese are covered in every way possible because of thorough planning and testing of bot.
+- **Exceptional Test Case Handling**: These are covered in every way possible because of thorough planning and testing of bot.
 Take my word for it!
 - **Debugging**: Code has thorough debugging statements to make testing more efficient and reduce silent fails

 ### Environment Setup